USS Ulvert M. Moore: Korean War

-Formosa patrol duty
+Ulvert M. Moore remained inactive until the onset of the Korean War in the summer of 1950.
+The destroyer escort was accordingly recommissioned at San Diego on 27 January 1951 and assigned to CortRon 9.
+After shakedown, she departed San Diego on 19 April, bound for the Far East.
 Arriving at Sasebo, Japan, on 17 May 1951, Ulvert M. Moore joined Task Force 72 for Formosa patrol duty, standing guard off Taiwan, to deter against possible communist Chinese incursions against the Nationalist Chinese.
 The destroyer escort was detached from this duty on 10 June and arrived at Buckner Bay two days later.
 She then conducted hunter-killer exercises as she steamed north to Japan.

 Arriving at Yokosuka on 16 June, she departed there nine days later and headed for the west coast of Korea to join the British carrier HMS Glory for screen and patrol duty.
 In August, Ulvert M. Moore participated in bombardment and covering operations at Wonsan, Korea, during minesweeping operations there and came under fire for the first time from communist shore batteries.
 Her guns covered the retirement of the more lightly constructed minecraft and earned the ship a "well done."
 After conducting frequent patrols north to Songjin and Chongjin, Korea, for shore bombardment and anti-junk patrol, the destroyer escort put into Sasebo on 25 August for refit.
 The following month, Ulvert M. Moore continued her operations off the coast of Korea undertaking bombardment and call-fire missions in support of United Nations ground troops at Wonsan, Songjin, and Chongjin on the east coast of Korea.
 Near the end of the month, the ship proceeded towards Okinawa, conducting hunter-killer exercises en route.

-Struck by North Korean gunfire

 However, Typhoon Ruth prevented successful completion of their evolution and forced Ulvert M. Moore and the other ships of CortRon 9 back towards Korea.
 Arriving off Hungnam on 14 October, the destroyer escort proceeded to her interdiction patrol station and watched for enemy junk traffic off the coast.
 Early on the morning of 17 October, communist shore batteries shelled the ship, lobbing a salvo close aboard the escort vessel.
 One shell hit the steering engine room, and fragments killed one man almost instantly.
 In addition, the splinters wounded an officer and an enlisted man.
 Efficient and rapid damage control work soon repaired the damage, allowing the ship to return to action.
 Ulvert M. Moore remained on the station—conducting shore bombardment, serving on antisubmarine patrol, and patrolling to locate and destroy enemy junks or mines—until she departed Korean waters on 6 November, arriving at San Diego, via Japan, on 26 November.